 Ninth Circuit Likely to Remand Animal Drug Case

-SAN FRANCISCO (CN) — The Ninth Circuit on Monday indicated it may allow the Center for Food Safety to challenge the government’s decision to approve the controversial animal growth drug ractopamine, despite a federal judge’s ruling that the group should first have asked the FDA to review its approval.
+SAN FRANCISCO (CN) — The Ninth Circuit indicated Monday it may let the Center for Food Safety challenge the government’s decision to approve the controversial animal-growth drug ractopamine.

 The Center for Food Safety, the Center for Biological Diversity and the Sierra Club sued the Food and Drug Administration in 2014, claiming that it failed to properly analyze the environmental impacts of 18 new animal drugs containing ractopamine, as required by the National Environmental Protection Act (NEPA), before approving their use.

-The Humane Society of the United States, the United Farm Workers of America and the Animal Legal Defense Fund sued the same day; the cases were consolidated in 2015.
+In 2015, the groups’ case was consolidated with similar claims by the Humane Society of the United States, the United Farm Workers of America and the Animal Legal Defense Fund.

 Ractopamine, a feed additive designed to increase lean muscle growth in farm animals, can cause “significant” harm when administered to them or released into the environment, according to the plaintiffs’ opening brief.
 It has been linked with health problems and deaths in animals and humans, and China and the European Union have either banned or restricted it.
 Its risks in humans include rapid heartbeat and elevated blood pressure.